A story about a novice SRE's experience attending a HashiCorp Meetup

 Impressions

-・I thought that the multi-provider Terraform was a perfect fit for our requirements.
+- I thought the multi-provider nature of Terraform was a perfect fit for the requirements.

-・I completely agreed with the part about wanting to write Packer in HCL.
+- I completely agreed with the point about wanting to write Packer in HCL.

 ■ HashiCorp software that supports container infrastructure